AlphaBravoCompany/ab-lab-server/README.md

 * Clone this repo
 * `cd ab-lab-server`
-* Copy `secrets.yml.dist` to `secrets.yml` and fill in with required fields
+* Copy `secrets.yml.dist` to `secrets.yml` and fill in with required fields.
+Annotations in the `secrets.yml.dist` file explain what each field is for.
-* Copy `variables.yml.dist` to `variables.yml` and fill in with required fields (number of servers desired, size of servers etc)
+* Copy `variables.yml.dist` to `variables.yml` and fill in with required fields (number of servers desired, size of servers etc).
+Annotations in the `variables.yml.dist` file explain what each field is for.
-* Type `make environment` and this will drop you into a Docker container with all the required tools (Ansible, Terraform, etc)
+* Type `make environment` and this will drop you into a Docker container with all the required tools (Ansible, Terraform, etc).
-* Type `make setup-aws`
+* Type `make setup-aws`.
+Additional options for `aws-spot` and `digitalocean` will be defined in the future once they are fully tested.

 ## Additional Deploy Options